michael-rimmer-nz/308-pae3d-3d-modeler/README.md

  - Improve naming for some functions, definitions, global and local variable.
 Some don't describe themselves as well as they could.
 There needs to be more consistency in the name formatting.
  - Look into optimising functions and their design.
  - Duplicate is not on the toolbar.
+ - Can only extrude one face at a time.
+Cannot extrude multiple faces, nor any edges or vertices.
  - Model.cpp is large and could have some of its transformation operations moved to a new 'ModelTransform' class.
 Functions: subdivide/smooth, extrude, merge, duplicate etc.
  - There is only one Model class instance.
 We have not looked at how it behaves with more than one model instance.
  - Duplicate would be better named "copy" since it copies vertices, edges and faces within the model instance.
 A 'duplicate' would ideally create a copy instance of the model instead.